HOW TO BLEACH DARK ROOTS

 STEP ONE: MAKE YOUR BLEACH MIXTURE

-- We are going to mix the bleach with 30 Vol developer as it is so dark and we want an ultra white blonde result.
+- Use 30 Vol developer when the hair is very dark and when you want an ultra white blonde result.

-Bleach & Developer Mix : Not too runny, not too thick.
+Bleach & Developer Mix with Brilliant Blondexx: Not too runny, not too thick.

 STEP TWO: APPLY TO THE ROOT AREA